autodesk-platform-services/aps-mcp-server-nodejs/docs/README.md

 In this tutorial, you'll implement an MCP server that exposes the following tools to AI assistants:

-1. **get-projects** - Retrieve all ACC accounts and projects accessible to your service account
+1. **Get Accounts & Projects** - Retrieve all ACC accounts and projects accessible to your service account
-2. **get-folder-contents** - Browse folders and files in an ACC project
+2. **Get Folder Contents** - Browse folders and files in an ACC project
-3. **get-issues** - List all issues in an ACC project
+3. **Get Issues** - List all issues in an ACC project
-4. **get-issue-types** - Retrieve available issue types for a project
+4. **Get Issue Types** - Retrieve available issue types for a project

 These tools enable AI assistants to: